1.4.32 Parents with Learning Disabilities/Difficulties

 - Where intervention is required to prevent children suffering impairment to their health or development or significant harm, Children's Social Care Services will lead assessment and planning with specialised input from Adult Learning Disability services.

 It is important for support needs to be identified as early as possible in the parenting experience; ideally when a pregnancy is confirmed.
 A referral for a Pre Birth Assessment should be made if there concerns about the welfare of an unborn baby or that additional support may be required once the baby is born.
+Where pre-birth involvement is a result of the mother's learning difficulties causing uncertainty as to her ability to meet the needs of the child once born, the Court of Appeal in D (A Child) EWCA Civ 787 stressed the importance of effective planning during the pregnancy for the baby's arrival, and of taking adequate steps to ensure that the mother understands what is happening and is able to present her case.

 It is particularly important to avoid a situation where poor standards of parental care, which do not place the child at risk of significant harm, subsequently deteriorates because of a lack of timely and appropriate support provided to the parent.
 It is vital to recognise low levels of need, which, if unaddressed, may lead to difficulties for parents and undermine children's welfare.
 Where Section 47 enquiries conclude that there is no actual or likely significant harm it will be important that support is provided to prevent problems arising again in the future.